dan-v/rattlesnakeos-stack/FLASHING.md

 Unlocking the bootloader again will perform a factory reset.

+## Disable OEM unlocking
-OEM unlocking should be disabled again in the developer settings menu within the operating system.
-This prevents unlocking the bootloader without access to the owner account.
+OEM unlocking needs to be disabled now from within the operating system.

+Enable the developer settings menu by going to `Settings -> About device` and pressing on the build number menu entry until developer mode is enabled.

+Next, go to `Settings -> Developer` settings and toggle off the `Enable OEM unlocking` setting.